 - Step 1 — Discuss your medical conditions or concerns with your PCP.

 - Step 2 — Your PCP will refer you to a specialist in your plan's network and send your information to the specialist.
 Make sure that the specialist you are referred to is in your network.
 Just call customer service at the number on the back of your BCBSTX ID card before your first office visit.

 - Step 3 – Call the specialist's office to make an appointment.

 Your BCBSTX HMO benefits also cover prescription drugs.
 Not all drugs are covered.
 You can visit our website to view the list of prescriptions your plan covers.
 This list is called a preferred drug list.
+You can also have your doctor check before writing a prescription.
 To look for your medicines, you will need to know: